-- Where a development is in a remote rural setting where it is difficult to access services; - Where it is a small development and economies of scale make the management of a small number of units difficult for RSLs and the developer has demonstrated the house(s) cannot be provided using one of the mechanisms outlined in paragraph 4.1; - Where there is a sufficient supply of affordable housing in the settlement and the provision of a commuted sum would help achieve more balanced communities elsewhere in the housing market area. - Where the Council's Strategic Housing Service recommend that this is the most appropriate form of contribution in considering the Council's strategic housing priorities.
+- Where it is a small development and economies of scale make the management of a small number of units difficult for RSLs and the developer has demonstrated the house(s) cannot be provided.
+See paragraph 4.1 for examples of tenures types. - Where there is a sufficient supply of affordable housing in the settlement and the provision of a commuted sum would help achieve more balanced communities elsewhere in the housing market area. - Where the Council's Strategic Housing Service recommend that this is the most appropriate form of contribution in considering the Council's strategic housing priorities.

-- 2).!/ - 5.9 All commuted sums will be paid into a fund which will be administered by the Council to facilitate meeting the need for the affordable housing throughout the region.
+5.9 All commuted sums will be paid into a fund which will be administered by the Council to facilitate meeting the need for the affordable housing throughout the region.
 These funds may be used in assisting RSLs, DGSCHT or other appropriate organisation in the purchase of development land or to support these organisations in meeting exceptional infrastructure costs associated with delivering an affordable housing development.
 The Council will aim to invest the commuted sum in the same housing market area as the original application.
-However, this may not always be possible and the Council reserves the right to invest the contribution in an alternative housing market area. - 5.10 In those cases where the cost of acquiring or supporting an individual site in a particular housing market area may exceed the value of commuted sums for that housing market area at that time, the Council reserves the right to aggregate contributions until sufficient funds have been achieved. - 5.11 Alternatively the commuted sum could be used to assist in the implementation of the affordable housing policy such as providing funding for a post for an Officer to help the delivery of affordable housing and negotiate the affordable contribution between developers and RSLs. - 5.12 The simplest mechanism for the payment of commuted sums will be for these to be paid prior to planning consent being issued.
+However, this may not always be possible and the Council reserves the right to invest the contribution in an alternative housing market area.

+5.10 In those cases where the cost of acquiring or supporting an individual site in a particular housing market area may exceed the value of commuted sums for that housing market area at that time, the Council reserves the right to aggregate contributions until sufficient funds have been achieved.

+5.11 Alternatively the commuted sum could be used to assist in the implementation of the affordable housing policy such as providing funding for a post for an Officer to help the delivery of affordable housing and negotiate the affordable contribution between developers and RSLs.

+5.12 The simplest mechanism for the payment of commuted sums will be for these to be paid prior to planning consent being issued.
 Where this option is pursued an exchange of letters between the developer and the Council will be required to provide an audit trail.
 However, it is recognised that in some circumstances this may not be possible.
 In such situations where a developer is unable to pay the contribution up front it may be possible to phase the commuted sum in line with the development, in these circumstances a legal agreement will be required.
 In the case of in-principle planning applications the Council will seek to confirm the affordable contribution at planning permission in principle stage.